 Do you wake up in the morning with jaw pain, neck aches, and even migraines?
-These are common symptoms of a condition called bruxism, which causes you to clench and grind your teeth.
+These are common symptoms of a condition called bruxism, which causes you to clench and grind your teeth, especially while sleeping.
 The damage done to your teeth (and your quality of life!) caused by grinding and clenching can be severe and lead to numerous complications including worn down and fractured teeth, temporomandibular joint disorder (TMJ), and chronic migraines.

-Dr. Burgdorf has extensive experience in treating bruxism and other conditions related to nighttime grinding and clenching with occlusal guards, often known as night guards.
-Unlike the bulky guards that are sold in drug stores, our night guards are small, fit comfortably, and are finely calibrated to each patient’s particular bite.
+Dr. Burgdorf, our top dentist in Bridgeton, MO, has extensive experience in treating bruxism and other conditions related to nighttime grinding and clenching with occlusal guards, often known as night guards.
+Unlike the bulky guards that are sold in drug stores, our night guards in Bridgeton, MO are small, fit comfortably, and are finely calibrated to fit each patient’s particular bite.

 - Shortened teeth